pablodecm/phd_thesis/src/104_chapter_4.md

 objective is to assign a category for each input observation.
-Because most problem in high-energy physics that can be cast as supervised learning, are ultimate inference problems as will be reviewed in [Section @sec:ml_hep], it more generally more useful to consider the problem of *soft classification*, which instead amounts to estimate the class probability for each input
+Because most problem in high-energy physics that can be cast as supervised learning, are ultimate inference problems as will be reviewed in [Section @sec:ml_hep], it is more generally more useful to consider the problem of *soft classification*, which instead amounts to estimate the class probability for each input
 $\boldsymbol{x}$.

-Soft classification is specially useful when the classes are not separable, which is often the case for applications in collider experiments.
-Luckily, soft classification is also a consequence of the convex relaxation of the zero-one loss of [Equation @eq:zero_one_risk], which is used .
+Soft classification is especially useful when the classes are not separable, which is often the case for applications in collider experiments.
+Luckily, soft classification is also a consequence of most convex relaxations of the zero-one loss of [Equation @eq:zero_one_risk].
 For a two-class classification problem, e.g signal versus background, a useful approximation of the zero-one loss is the binary cross entropy, defined as: